rustyrazorblade/cassandra/src/java/org/apache/cassandra/io/sstable/SSTable_API.md

 SSTable format factories are discovered using
 [Java Service Loader](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) mechanism.
 The loaded format implementations can be used to read the existing sstables.
 The write format is chosen based on the configuration.
-If it is not specified, `BigFormat` implementation is assumed.
+If it is not specified, the `BtiFormat` implementation is assumed.

 Optional SSTable formats configuration can be supplied in the _cassandra.yaml_ file under the `sstable` key.